 However, with the advent of the floppy disk and the increasing digitalization in the 1980s, the cassette became less and less important.
 In the meantime, the cassette has largely been replaced by digital technology.
 In countries in Africa and South Asia, however, tapes are still used as a common record.
 But it is not only there that the cassette continues to enjoy great popularity.
 There are also increasing sales of cassettes in Europe, the USA and other countries, which, like the record, are experiencing a small renaissance.

 Since we love analog media, we still have cassettes in many colours and variants produced by lovers for lovers of the medium.

 We appreciate your enquiry!

-Inside is a magnetic tape made of coated plastic, wound up on two ribbon wrap rolls (recording and feeding coil).
-The coating can be made of Ferro or Chromium.
-This tape is played at stereo with 4 sound tracks (two for each direction) by magnetizing the metal particles.
-The play time can be selected until C90 (45 min on each side).
-In front of the actual tape there is also a non-front Tape.
+Audio cassettes consist of many individual parts.
+Inside there is a magnetic tape made of coated plastic, which is wound on two belt winding rollers.
+The coating of the plastic strip can be made of ferro or chrome.
+This tape is played with stereo with 4 tone tracks (two for each direction) by magnetizing the ferro or chrome metal particles.
+The playing time can be selected up to 45 min on each side (C90).
+In front of the actual tape there is also a pre-tape.

 Such a protected cassette can only be played – but not easily used for new recordings.
 Cassette recorders have a sensor to check this recess.